M66B/FairEmail/FAQ.md

 <a name="FAQ13"></a>
 **(13) How does search on server work?**

-You can start searching for messages on sender, subject or text by using the magnify glass in the action bar of a folder.
+You can start searching for messages on sender, recipient, subject or message text by using the magnify glass in the action bar of a folder (not in the unified inbox because it could be a collection of folders).
 The server executes the search.
 Scrolling down will fetch more messages from the server.
 Searching by the server might be case sensitive or case insensitive and might be on partial text or whole words, depending on the provider.
 Search on server is a pro feature.